BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/FindMisorientations.md

 ## Description ##
 This **Filter** determines, for each **Feature**, the misorientations with each of the **Features** that are in contact with it.
 The misorientations are stored as a list (for each **Feature**) of angles (in degrees).
 The axis of the misorientation is not stored by this **Filter**.

+The user can also calculate the average misorientation between the feature and all contacting features.

+### Notes ###

+__NOTE:__ Only features with identical crystal structures will be calculated.
+If two features have different crystal structures then a value of NaN is set for the misorientation.

 ## Parameters ##

 | Name | Type | Description |